-At time of writing Zcash has yet to detail how the decision about future funding will be made, but according to this megathread it will involve some form of polling and then a 2-of-2 decision from ECC and ZF about which consensus rule change to move forward with, if any.
+At time of writing in 2019 Zcash had yet to detail how the decision about future funding will be made, but according to this megathread it would involve some form of polling and then a 2-of-2 decision from ECC and ZF about which consensus rule change to move forward with, if any.
 As an external observer, one of the most salient points for me has been how difficult it is to follow the discussion around this subject, as it is divided between a number of different platforms, forum, twitter, blogs/announcements.